Hukvaldy: Sights

 Hukvaldy Castle is the third largest castle in the country.
 It is gradually being reconstructed.
 There is an exhibition on the history and architectural development of the castle.
-Accessible are also well-preserved guard rooms, or the Baroque Chapel of St. Andrew used for concerts.
+Accessible are also well-preserved guard rooms and the Baroque Chapel of Saint Andrew used for concerts.
 Part of the palace was converted into a lookout tower.

 The castle is surrounded by a game park, founded in the 16th century.
 It is home to fallow deers, mouflons and wild boars.
 In the game park is an amphitheatre and the Monument of Bystrouška from Janáček's opera The Cunning Little Vixen.